Skip to Content

 • Begin to connect with local fire departments regarding employment, internships and affiliation.
 Being affiliated with a fire department can help support your education both academically and financially.

-• Register for a course through the WCTC Fire & EMS Training Center.
+• Register for a Firefighter I course.
+View Available Courses.
 You will be prompted to sign up for a Program Expectation Session during registration.
-View available courses.

 • Based on your employment and affiliation with a fire department, you may need to complete the following: